Magic Quadrant for Secure Email Gateways

 - The solution must provide basic intrusion prevention.

-- The solution must offer the ability to scan outbound email according to a set of basic vendor-supplied dictionaries and common identifiers (for example, SSN, credit card, bank account and routing numbers).
+- The solution must offer the ability to scan outbound email according to a set of basic vendor-supplied dictionaries and common identifiers (for example, SSNs, credit card numbers, bank account numbers and routing numbers).

-- Vendors must have at least 2,000 direct (not via OEM) enterprise customers in production for their email security boundary products.
+- Vendors must have at least 2,000 direct (not via OEM) enterprise customers in production for their email security boundary products, and at least $10 million in revenue.

-- Multifunction firewalls (also known as UTM devices) are outside the scope of this analysis.
-These devices are traditional network firewalls that also combine numerous network security technologies — such as anti-spam, antivirus, network IPS and URL filtering — into a single box.
+- Multifunction firewalls (also known as UTM devices) are outside the scope of this analysis, unless the SEG function can be purchased separately from the firewall function.
+These devices are traditional network firewalls that also combine numerous network security technologies (such as anti-spam, antivirus, network intrusion prevention systems and URL filtering) into a single box.
 Multifunction firewalls are compelling for the SMB and branch office markets.
-However, in most circumstances, enterprise buyers do not consider multifunction firewalls as replacements for SEGs.
+However, in most circumstances, enterprise buyers do not consider multifunction firewalls to be replacements for SEGs.

 Vertical positioning on the Ability to Execute axis was determined by evaluating the following factors:

-- Overall viability was given a heavy weighting, because this is a mature and saturated market.
-Overall viability was considered, not only in terms of the overall company revenue, channel reach, management team and resources of the vendor, but also in terms of the importance of the email security unit at each company.
+- Overall viability was given a heavy weighting because this is a mature and saturated market.
+Overall viability was considered not only in terms of the vendor's overall company revenue, channel reach, management team and resources, but also in terms of the importance of the email security unit to the company.

-- Sales execution/pricing scores reflected a comparison of pricing relative to the market.
+- Sales execution/pricing scores reflect a comparison product sales growth rate relative to the market during the analysis period.

-- Market responsiveness and track record measured the speed in which the vendor has spotted a market shift and produced a product that potential customers are looking for, as well as the size of the vendor's installed base relative to the amount of time the product has been on the market.
-This weighting takes into account a vendor's performance over time, but performance during the past 18 months was evaluated most significantly.
+- Market responsiveness and track record measured the speed at which the vendor has spotted a market shift and produced a product that potential customers are looking for.
+It also measured the size of the vendor's installed base.

-- The operations score reflects the corporate resources (in other words, management, business facilities, threat research, and support and distribution infrastructure) that the SEG business unit can draw on to improve product functionality, marketing and sales.
+- The operations score reflects the corporate resources (that is, management, business facilities, threat research, and support and distribution infrastructure) that the SEG business unit can draw on to improve product functionality, marketing and sales.
 We also took into consideration the focus and transitions of the SEG teams in acquired companies.

-- Anti-spam/phishing effectiveness and investment in malware research, especially targeted attack detection
+- Anti-spam and anti-phishing effectiveness and investment in malware research, especially targeted attack detection

 - Management and reporting functionality